China–Cuba relations

 Zhou Enlai greeting Che Guevara in February 1965.
-This is the second time that Che Guevara visited China, the first time being November 1960.
+This was the second time that Che Guevara visited China, the first time being November 1960.

-China–Cuba relations are the interstate relations between the People's Republic of China and Republic of Cuba.
-Historically, these relations began when the Qing dynasty established a consulate in Havana while Cuba was a still a Captaincy General of Spain in 1879.
+China–Cuba relations are the bilateral relations between the People's Republic of China and the Republic of Cuba.
+Historically, these relations began when the Qing dynasty established a consulate in Havana while Cuba was still a Captaincy General of Spain in 1879.
 In 1902, the Qing dynasty recognized the independence of the Republic of Cuba from the United States, which had taken it from Spain in 1898.
 Cuba recognized the PRC in September 1960.

 The relations are based on trade, credits, and investments, which have increased significantly since the 1990s.
 China is Cuba's second-largest trading partner after Venezuela.
 At a ceremonial trade gathering in Havana in early 2006, China's ambassador to Cuba said, "Our government has a firm position to develop trade co-operation between our countries.
 The policy, the orientation, has been determined.
 What's left is the work to complete our plans."
 Although both Cuba and China are ruled by a communist party, they were on different sides during the Cold War, with Cuba being an ally of the Soviet Union, which China usually opposed following the Sino-Soviet Split.

-China and Cuba experience good mutual relations, including through being members of the Belt and Road Initiative.
-China has partnered with Cuba to upgrade the rail network, host military facilities, and other initiatives.
+China and Cuba maintain good relations, including through being members of the Belt and Road Initiative.
+China has partnered with Cuba to upgrade the rail network, host military facilities, and undertake other initiatives.